agorevski/OllamaDiscordBot/README.md

 - 💬 **Contextual conversations** - Maintains conversation history for natural dialogue
 - ⚙️ **Custom system prompts** - Customize AI behavior with system prompts
 - 👥 **Multi-user support** - Each user has their own conversation context and settings
+- 🌐 **Multi-guild support** - Works across all Discord servers the bot is invited to
 - 🎯 **Slash commands** - Easy-to-use Discord slash commands
+- 📝 **Activity logging** - Optional logging of user interactions for monitoring

 ## Prerequisites